Adansonii Plant Care: Tips and Tricks for Growing These Unique Houseplants

 Adansonii plants require bright, indirect lighting or bright, filtered lighting.
 While they can handle lower light conditions for short periods of time, prolonged periods of low light can cause stress, slowing their growth and causing new leaves to become thin and warped.

-Try keep the soil moist but not soggy at all times, generally a weekly water will be just fine.
-Try avoid the roots to stand in water for too long as they don't like "wet feet".
-We notice that if they do dry out for too long they seem to temporarily stunt their growing.
+It's best to keep the soil of Adansonii plants moist but not soggy.
+Generally, a weekly watering will suffice.
+Avoid letting the roots stand in water for too long, as they don't like "wet feet."
+If the plant does dry out for too long, it may temporarily stunt its growth.

-These prefer a chunky soil that still retains moisture but still fast draining.
-Generally an Aroid mix will work just fine.
-You want to keep the soil moisturized not soggy, as these do poorly when the soil drys out.
-We use a mix of coco coir chunks, ground coco coir and perlite.
+Adansonii plants prefer chunky soil that retains moisture but drains quickly.
+An Aroid mix is a great option.
+Be sure to keep the soil moist, but not soggy, as these plants don't do well when the soil dries out.
+A mix of coco coir chunks, ground coco coir, and perlite is a great option.

-Choose a high quality balanced water-soluble fertilizer which you can use in every watering.
-This will get the plant to really take off and get to a larger size, especially during its growing season.
+Choose a high-quality, balanced, water-soluble fertilizer that you can use in every watering.
+This will help the plant take off and grow larger, especially during its growing season.

-These thrive in higher humidity, around 50-80% will help prevent the leaf tips from browning and protect the aerial roots from drying out.
-If your climate is dry, misting 1x-2x a day will make it feel right at home.
+These plants thrive in higher humidity, around 50-80%.
+This helps prevent the leaf tips from browning and protects the aerial roots from drying out.
+If your climate is dry, misting the plant 1-2 times a day will help it feel at home.

-Yellowing leaves are signs of overwatering and/or insufficient nutrients.
-Try checking soil to make sure it isn't to wet and try fertilize more frequently.
-Browning leaves are signs of too much sun exposure.
-These need bright indirect light or bright filtered lighting.
-Try place your Adansonii in another location in your home, or try hang it in a plant hanger.
-Another cause for browning leaves could be over fertilizing.
-Try skip the next few time you plan to fertilize or dilute the fertilizer in water.
+Yellowing leaves are a sign of overwatering and/or insufficient nutrients.
+Check the soil to make sure it isn't too wet, and fertilize more frequently.
+Browning leaves are a sign of too much sun exposure.
+These plants require bright, indirect light or bright, filtered lighting.
+Try moving the plant to another location in your home or hanging it in a plant hanger.